 Are you looking for another skill to bring back to your classroom or office?
 Take a look at the different certificates and certifications you can get in education.

 Get your Principal Certification and lead the future of education.
-Successfully complete the administration concentration classes, check off the following requirements and we’ll recommend you to sit for the Professional Principal Certification.
+First, successfully complete the Administration concentration classes, then check off the following requirements and we’ll recommend you to sit for the Professional Principal Certification.

 - Administration concentration courses

 - Certified teacher with 2 years of teaching experience

 - Master's degree in education or related fields from a regionally accredited university

 - 160 hours of Internship in a public school setting